devhack-seattle/devhack.net/lore/schism.md

 These banned members have been invited to rightfully reclaim their personal equipment hosted at the space in a supervised fashion, alongside other members who have chosen to bow out.
-This has resulted in the loss of most of our networking equipment, our lightbulbs, most of our radio equipment, some retro equipment we actually liked, lots of auxillary tools, and other inconveniences.
+This has resulted in the loss of most of our networking equipment, most of our radio equipment, some retro equipment we actually liked, lots of auxillary tools, and other inconveniences.

 ## Background / flashpoints